 I have such a weird relationship with shrimp.
-Most of the time I don’t like it, then suddenly, out of the blue, I get this really intense craving for it and I’m all like, “WTH cravings?
-What are you doing?”
-Well, that craving hit last week, but with all the dark rainy weather we’ve had I wasn’t able to make this incredible Blackened Shrimp Pasta until yesterday.
-But, I’m proud to announce, even a week later it totally slayed my shrimp craving (because I know you were really worried about that, lol).
+Most of the time I don’t like it, then suddenly, out of the blue, I get this really intense craving for it and I’m all like, “Who are you and where did you come from?”
+Well, when that craving hit last week, I whipped up this super fast and easy Blackened Shrimp Pasta, featuring a homemade blackened seasoning mix.
+If you want BIG flavor without a lot of work, this pasta is your answer.

 I had angel hair pasta in my pantry, so I went ahead and used that, but this dish would work equally as well with just about any other shape of pasta.
 I think bowtie would be nice, as would penne, or fettuccine.
 The pasta is just the vehicle for the amazing spices and shrimp essence in this Blackened Shrimp Pasta, so the shape doesn’t matter so much. :)